yfdyzjt/TerrariaWiringComputer/README.md

 xmake
 ```

-*The generated files will be placed in the `./system` folder*
+*The generated files will be placed in the ./system folder.*

-Use the following command to copy the generated world files to the Terraria and tModLoader world save folders:
+Execute the following command in the project directory to copy the generated world files to the Terraria and tModLoader world save folders:

 ```bash
 copy_world